 Talking Is a Free Action: Whenever a character gives you advice during an operation, time stops until they are finished talking.

-To elaborate, the first Surgery mission is a direct follow up of the second Diagnostic mission.
+Temporal Paradox: Done accidentally in Trauma Team.
+The first Surgery mission is a direct follow up of the second Diagnostic mission.
 Keep this in mind.
 At the end of the first Surgery mission it branches out to the third Orthopedics mission which then leads to the third Diagnostic mission.
 However, by the time you choose that last one, you'll notice that the intro of that mission literally states that the first Surgery mission didn't take place yet.
 So, in the end, it's most likely that the writers of the game accidentally put the writing tense in the wrong order in the third Diagnostic mission.

 Thanking the Viewer: Done quite well in Trauma Team, when post-credit Gabe speaks directly to the player, after which you are treated to a message from all doctors thanking you.

-Theme Naming: Caduceus, Delphi, and the Chiral Test for detecting GUILT all stem from Greek Mythology.
+Caduceus, Delphi, and the Chiral Test for detecting GUILT all stem from Greek Mythology.
 The names of the seven GUILT strains are based on the Greek names for the days of the week.

 Under the Knife 2 introduces the Neo-GUILT, named for four Greek-derived concepts from Gnosticism: Nous (Intellect), Bythos (Depth), Sige (Silence) and Aletheia (Truth).